morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 ```

 We can use these labels to query preferences:

 ```bash
 kubectl get virtualmachineclusterpreference --selector instancetype.kubevirt.io/os-type=linux
 ```

-Output will list all preferences targeting the operating system linux (output shortened):
+The output will list all preferences targeting the operating system linux (output shortened):

 ```
 NAME                     AGE
 alpine                   10m